 There is little margin to pay a speaker but if you set a ticket price for the food/venue costs then you should be nearer $5 and you can always do a love offering for the speaker as a donation to his costs.

-Think in advance about which other events you would like to advertise.
+Think in advance about which other events you would like to advertise at the breakfast.
 You can use this as a platform to get a Men’s Group established in your church.